 Core Foundation Design Concepts and Core Foundation Framework Reference describe Core Foundation, a framework that provides abstractions for common data types and fundamental software services used by Core Text.

-The following documents provide entry points to the documentation describing the Cocoa text system.
+The following documents (in the Mac Developer Library) provide entry points to the documentation describing the Cocoa text system in OS X:

-Text System Overview gives an introduction to the Cocoa text system.
+Cocoa Text Architecture Guide gives an introduction to the Cocoa text system.

-Text Layout Programming Guide for Cocoa describes the Cocoa text layout engine.
+Text Layout Programming Guide describes the Cocoa text layout engine.